 Description

-Preliminary platelet testing (e.g., detection of IgG antibodies to platelets) is available through Red Cross Immunohematology Reference Laboratories (IRLs).
-In addition, the American Red Cross National Reference Laboratory for Platelet Serology and some IRLs offer a wide variety of expanded laboratory techniques to investigate and characterize platelet-specific auto- and alloantibodies.
+Screening for anti-platelet antibodies (e.g., detection of IgG antibodies to platelets) is available through multiple American Red Cross reference laboratories.
+In addition, the several American Red Cross reference laboratories including the American Red Cross National Reference Laboratory for Specialized Testing (NRLST) offer additional testing to investigate and characterize platelet-specific auto- and alloantibodies.
 These tests are used to aid in the diagnosis of platelet-related conditions, such as:

 Test Methods